Feedback and Complaints

 If we are unable to resolve your complaint, we'll clearly explain why.

-If you are still not satisfied with the outcome of a complaint – or if the complaint remains unresolved – you can seek assistance from the Victorian Ombudsman or other relevant agencies as listed below.
+If you are still not satisfied with the outcome of a complaint or review – or if the complaint remains unresolved – you can seek assistance from the Victorian Ombudsman or other relevant agencies as listed below.

 Where required, assistance will be made available in completing an online complaints registration form.
 This may include a City of Greater Bendigo officer hearing the complaint from you verbally and registering the complaint on your behalf.